apssouza22/neuralnet-browser/README.md

-# Training MNIST on the Browser
+# Vanilla Neural Network on the browser with Javascript

 This project shows how to train a neural network on the browser using Vanilla Neural Network(No library) then we compare its performance with a neural network trained using Tensorflow.js.